JuliaLang/julia/doc/manual/getting-started.rst

 - In R, performance requires vectorization.
 In Julia, almost the opposite is true: the best performing code is often achieved by using devectorized loops.
 - Unlike R, there is no delayed evaluation in Julia.
 For most users, this means that there are very few unquoted expressions or column names.
 - Julia does not ``NULL`` type.
-- Julia currently has no keyword arguments, but it is a planned feature.
 - There is no equivalent of R's ``assign`` or ``get`` in Julia.